priteshkumar/skill-frontend/ui.md

 ### Wireframing/mockups

-> wireframe is a **blueprint/schematic** which tells about the structure  of a website(helpful for communicating the design to coders/designers).
+> wireframe is a **blueprint/schematic** which tells about the structure  of a website(helpful for communicating the structure to coders/designers).
+>